sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 ## Key Insights

-- Revenue contribution is evenly distributed across suppliers, reducing dependency risk.
+- Revenue contribution is relatively balanced across suppliers, reducing over-dependency risk but limiting opportunities for strategic scaling.
-- Supplier B, A and C incur the maximum transportation costs, impacting profitability.
+- Supplier B, A, and C incur the highest transportation costs, directly impacting profitability and operational efficiency.
-- Lead time (15.74 days avg) suggests moderate delivery delays across suppliers.
+- Average lead time is 15.74 days, indicating moderate delays that affect delivery performance and customer satisfaction
-- Order accuracy is relatively high (91.33%), but still leaves room for improvement.
+- Order accuracy stands at 91.33%, indicating strong performance but still leaving room for improvement in operational precision.
-- Supplier D has the highest backorders (31.9%), indicating supply issues.
+- Supplier D accounts for 31.9% of backorders, highlighting supply-demand mismatch and reliability concerns.
-- Supplier D has most fulfilled orders with (27.21%), indicating dependency on specific suppliers for successful operations.
+- Supplier D also contributes 27.21% of fulfilled orders, indicating high operational dependency despite inefficiencies.
 - Supplier A maintain the highest order accuracy but certain suppliers show lower accuracy levels, indicating quality or process gaps in order handling